OtterBots/capstone_stoqs/stoqs_docs/docs/Getting Started/Functional-Tests.md

 ## Running only functional tests (local-ci.yml)

 In `.env` file, set `DEBUG=0` and `DJANGO_DEBUG=false`.
 Stop any running containers.
 This test will remove existing containers.
 When the functional test is finished, you will need to re-create local.yml containers.

+!!!
+Note
     This test uses Selenium, so use the following browser url: `http://localhost:7900/?autoconnect=1&resize=scale&password=secret`.
+Selenium tests the stoqs website functionality, thus the pages will be automated.
+There is no need to click anything in the browser while the test is running.

 1. Open the terminal and go to the capstone_stoqs/stoqs directory where the local.yml is located.
 Run the following command to remove all the containers:
     ```